 Heritage is a big buzzword in menswear, making it a hot commodity for brands, and it’s something that Gitman Vintage has by the truckload.
 Since the 1930s the Gitman brothers have been kitting men out with some of the best shirts the States has to offer, all put together in the label’s Pennsylvania factory.
 Well-known for its wide range of styles and materials, the brand is a seriously smart choice for Cuban collar shirts.

 Originally founded as a leather goods shop in Milan, Prada quickly became known for its second-to-none craftsmanship and forward-thinking approach to design.
 Today the luxury Italian house bridges the gap between high-end fashion and wearability.
 With recent collections featuring striking patterns and eye-catching designs, the Cuban collar shirt is fast becoming a brand staple.
 Buying from Prada’s range is the ideal luxury way to spice up your summer wardrobe.

 In 1903, 18-year-old Montague Burton borrowed £100 from a relative with the idea of setting up a men’s clothing company, and that’s exactly what he did.
-In the firm’s infancy, it supplied uniforms to almost a quarter of the British armed forces during World War 1.
-Now one of the biggest names in menswear on the high street, Burton is the place to go for on-trend fashion staples – like the Cuban collar shirt, funnily enough – made easy.
+In the firm’s infancy, it supplied uniforms to almost a quarter of the British armed forces during World War I. Now one of the biggest names in menswear on the high street, Burton is the place to go for on-trend fashion staples – like the Cuban collar shirt, funnily enough – made easy.

 Gucci is a name synonymous with high-end Italian craftsmanship, intricate attention to detail and a design aesthetic that is almost unbeatable.
-Now under the creative direction of Alessandro Michele, the Florence-based fashion house is bringing timeless luxury goods into the 21st century and giving them a contemporary twist.
+Under the creative direction of Alessandro Michele, the Florence-based fashion house is bringing timeless luxury goods into the 21st century and giving them a contemporary twist.
 For bold, vibrant Cuban collar shirts, you need look no further.